scrapy/scrapy/docs/topics/loaders.rst

     .. attribute:: selector

-        The :class:`~scrapy.xpath.XPathSelector` object to extract data from.
+        The :class:`~scrapy.selector.XPathSelector` object to extract data from.
         It's either the selector given in the constructor or one created from the response given in the constructor using the :attr:`default_selector_class`.
 This attribute is meant to be